mayank-bajaj-ai24/Text-summarization-project-using-Retrieval-Augmented-Generation-RAG-/README.md

 python main.py
 Open your browser at http://localhost:8501

-**Methodology**
+# Methodology
 1. Ingestion Phase
-TextCleaner removes HTML tags and normalizes whitespace/punctuation
+TextCleaner removes HTML tags and normalizes whitespace/punctuation.

-TextChunker splits large text into overlapping chunks at sentence boundaries
+TextChunker splits large text into overlapping chunks at sentence boundaries.

 2. Summarization Phase
-If Hugging Face token is set → tries to use facebook/bart-large-cnn model
+If Hugging Face token is set → tries to use facebook/bart-large-cnn model.

-If token is missing or fails → falls back to word-frequency extractive summarization
+If token is missing or fails → falls back to word-frequency extractive summarization.

-Both methods produce good summaries; HF model is higher quality
+Both methods produce good summaries; HF model is higher quality.

 3. UI Phase
 Simple Streamlit interface for text input